-ROPER WILL NOT PAY FOR
+WE WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of your appliance. - 2.
-Instruct you how to use your appliance. - 3.
+A. Service calls to:

+- 1. Correct the installation of your range. - 2.
+Instruct you how to use your range. - 3.
 Replace house fuses or correct house wiring. - 4.
-Replace owner accessible light bulbs. - B. Repairs when appliance is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your appliance is designed to be repaired in the home. - D. Damage to appliance caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Replace owner accessible light bulbs. - B. Repairs when your range is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your range is designed to be repaired in the home. - D. Damage to your range caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.